avi465/avi465/README.md

 <h1 align="left">Avinash Karmjit</h1>
 <h4 align="left">Hi, I'm Avinash Karmjit, a full-stack web developer and generative art enthusiast.
 I have a passion for creating elegant, user-friendly web applications and exploring the intersection of art and technology through generative art.
-I am always looking to learn more and push my boundaries.
-When I'm not coding, you can find me tinkering with generative art algorithms, experimenting with new techniques.
-Let's connect and create something amazing together!</h4>
+When I'm not coding, you can find me tinkering with generative art algorithms, experimenting with new techniques</h4>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=avi465&column=-1&margin-w=4&margin-h=4" alt="avi465" /></a> </p>